youbs/ubermuda.github.io/books/discovering-docker.md

   * [Docker's client/server model]({% post_url 2014-08-24-what-is-docker %}#dockers-clientserver-model)
   * [Running Docker on non-Linux hosts]({% post_url 2014-08-24-what-is-docker %}#running-docker-on-non-linux-hosts)
 * First steps
+  * Installation
   * Container vs Image, what's the difference?
   * Creating a container
   * Committing a container
-  * Re-using an image
-  * Managing containers and images
+  * Managing containers
-* Dockerfile
+  * Managing images
-  * Introduction to the Dockerfile
+* Automating builds with the Dockerfile
-  * Syntax and DSL explanation
+  * What is a Dockerfile?
+  * The `docker build` command
-  * Dockerfile and build context
+  * Build context
+  * Context-less builds
+  * Cache management
   * Limitations
-  * Image overloading
-  * Leveraging the build cache
+  * Syntax and grammar of the Dockerfile
+  * Instructions
-* Volumes and file sharing
+* Volumes
-  * What are volumes?
-How are they useful?
+  * What are volumes and how do they work
+  * Creating a volume
   * Sharing files between host and container
-  * The Data Container design pattern
+  * Sharing volumes through a Data Volume Container
-  * Sharing volumes between containers
+  * Backing volumes up
-* Managing logs
+* Managing application logs
+  * The `docker logs` command
-  * With the host's syslog
+  * Using syslog
-  * Via a volume share
+  * Using a volume share
-  * Other solutions (Remote Api, logspout, ...)
+  * Using an ELK stack
+  * With the Remote API
-* Pet vs Cattle
+* Interlude, the Pet vs Cattle metaphor
-  * Problem explanation
-  * Self-container multi-process containers with daemontools
+* Pet containers
+  * Running multiple processes in a container
+  * Building a Wordpress container
+  * Using a volume
-  * Multi-containers architecture and orchestration
+* Multi-containers architectures and orchestration
+  * Role-based containers
+  * Process-based containers
+  * A simple init script
 * Networking
-  * How networking works inside Docker
+  * How networking works in Docker
-  * Linking containers to each others
+  * Linking containers
+  * Service discovery
   * The Ambassador design pattern
-  * Service Discovery
-    * Built-in
-    * Using third-party tools (etcd, consul, ...)
 * Orchestration
   * What is orchestration?
-  * Third-party tools (Gaudi, Vagrant, ...)
-  * More with Fig
-  * Introduction to libswarm
+  * Introduction to fig
+    * Installing fig
+    * Using fig
+  * Limitations
 * The Remote API
-  * Introduction to the Remote API
+  * What is the Remote API?
   * How to use the Remote API
-  * Implementation examples
+  * Remote API reference
-  * Third-party client libraries
+  * Gotchas
 * The Registry
-  * Introduction to Docker Hub
-  * Trusted builds
+  * Automated builds
   * Setting up a private registry
-  * Private registry and authentication

 ---
 Feel free to discuss the content of this book and suggest improvements, I'm listening and continually updating the book.
 Also, all purchases qualify for free lifetime updates, so do not hesitate and <a href="https://gum.co/discovering-docker/pre-order?wanted=true">pre-order now</a>!